CAN I TAKE MY TRUCK HOME?

 DO YOU HAVE FORCED DISPATCH?

-No, our logistics specialist are communicating with drivers daily to suit their needs and hours of service.
+No, our logistics specialists are communicating with drivers daily to suit their needs and hours of service.

 DO YOU HAVE 24H DISPATCH?